Diagram spaces, diagram spectra, and spectra of units: Introduction

 induced by the prototype adjunction (0). \end{theorem}

-To prove this, it suffices to prove that the three models for the infinite loop space functor $\Omega^{\infty}$ agree on $\ho \sS$.
+To prove this, it suffices to prove that the four versions of the infinite loop space functor $\Omega^{\infty}$ agree on $\ho \sS$.
 Since we are using different but Quillen equivalent models for spectra, we must incorporate the comparison functors between these models.
 The same is true for our different models for spaces.
 To make the comparison, we will use two intermediaries between orthogonal spectra and $S$-modules.
 These are the category $\sS[\bbL]$ of $\bbL$-spectra and $\sM^{S}$, the mirror image to the category of $S$-modules.
 There are analogs at the space level: $\sU[\bbL]$, the category of $\bbL$-spaces, and $\sM^{*}$, the mirror image to the category of $*$-modules.
 We shall construct the following diagram relating all of these categories:

 The top row consist of models for the stable homotopy category and the bottom row consists of models for the homotopy category of spaces.
-All categories are symmetric monoidal with commutative monoids giving commutative ring spectra and $E_{\infty}$-spaces, respectively.
-All parallel arrows are monoidal Quillen equivalences with left adjoints on top.
+All parallel arrows are Quillen equivalences with left adjoints on top.
 All vertical arrows are Quillen right adjoints.
-We prove Theorem \ref{main_comparison_theorem} by showing that this diagram commutes up to weak equivalence.
-More precisely, we show that the diagram of derived functors on homotopy categories commutes up to natural isomorphism.
+By definition, the functors $\Omega^{\infty}_{\bbL}$ agree with the definition of $\Omega^{\infty}$ in the adjunction (0), and we prove Theorem \ref{main_comparison_theorem} by showing that the associated diagram of derived functors on homotopy categories commutes up to natural isomorphism.
 The two squares on the right commute by construction, so this is accomplished by showing that (the derived versions of) the two left diagrams commute (Propositions \ref{comparison_prop_loops_diagram_sp} and \ref{loops_orthogonal_to_Lspectra_prop}, respectively).

-There is also a version of this diagram for ring spectra and for commutative ring spectra, given by passage to monoids and commutative monoids in all of the categories present.
-The version for commutative ring spectra is used to prove the following comparison result for spectra of units.